Psykotikism/Mutant_Tanks/INFORMATION.md

 - Ability count: 62
 - Maximum types: 500
 - All of these settings use default values if they are left incomplete or empty.
+- Please don't report any bugs or issues if you're using the plugin on a local/listen server.
+I don't provide support for that kind of server.
 - THIS FILE IS NOT THE CONFIG FILE!
 USE IT AS A REFERENCE!

 ## Plugin Settings